God’s method for preventing us from

 (To read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

-God does know the skills and abilities we each possess and what we really need in life, which includes that personal relationship he wants with each of us.
+God does know the skills, abilities and personal weaknesses we each possess and what we really need in life … which includes that personal relationship he wants with each of us.
 Essentially, as I have already stated in the intro article for this subsection of the website, God has a plan in mind for each and every one of us.
 (He also has a plan for humankind in its entirety as well, but although that subject is fascinating in its own right it is outside the scope of this article.)

 Now, God normally allows us to make our own decisions in life.
 He may try to hint which way we should go, but again he normally lets us make final decisions.
-The articles following in this subsection of the website elaborate on those methods of guidance … that we should follow by the way.
+The articles following in this subsection of the website further explain those methods of guidance – that we should follow by the way.

 In this article I discuss God’s method for preventing us from making major mistakes in life.
 How he ‘stops’ us taking the wrong direction in life!